marianoguerra/efene/docs/reference/expressions/when.rst

 .. code-block:: efene

         # multiple ifs
-        if GuardSeq1 {
+        when GuardSeq1 {
             Body1
         }

-        else if GuardSeq2 {
+        else when GuardSeq2 {
             Body2
         }

-        else if GuardSeqN {
+        else when GuardSeqN {
             BodyN
         }